Saikat2407/OPPS-/README.md

 Base class -> base class is a parent class or superclass through which child class extend the properties of base class.

+Single inheritance -> base class having one child class.

+Multilevel inheritance -> in multilevel inheritance every class will be acting as a base class to the classes that are below to the other.

+Multiple inheritance -> when the child class is being extended from two base class that is known as multiple inheritance.

+In multiple inheritance if one parent class **A** assign n = 3 and other parent class **B** assign n = 0, then child class **C**.n will not be able to decide which n to choose that why there is no Multiple inheritance in Java.

+`Java doesn't suppport multiple inheritance`